orlikoski/Skadi/README.md

 ## Dashboards
 Six pre-built Dashboards in the CCF-VM.
-Table contains the list of the built in Kibana Dashboards in CCF-VM.
+Table below contains the list of the built in Kibana Dashboards in CCF-VM.

 | Name                               | Saved Visualization(s) Used   |
 |------------------------------------|-------------------------------|